Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Case study: Schizophrenia trial

-All packages listed above allow the user to extract estimates of CATE for patients included in the data set.
+All packages listed above allow the user to extract estimates of CATE for patients in the training data set.
 The only package that also provides variable importance (VI) scores for the candidate biomarkers is \texttt{grf} for Causal Forest.
 Variable importance scores are computed as weighted sums of how many times a given variable was split on at each tree level in the forest using the default options (max depth = 4 with weights exponentially decaying by the tree level as a power of -2).
-To facilitate the interpretation of the results across different methods, we present the patterns of estimated CATE versus the two biomarkes with the highest VI scores as determined by Causal Forest (Figure~\ref{fig.vipCFCS3}): the time since diagnosis (\textit{diagyears}) and patient's age (\textit{age}).
+To facilitate the interpretation of the results across different methods, we present the patterns of estimated CATE versus the two biomarkers with the highest VI scores as determined by Causal Forest (Figure~\ref{fig.vipCFCS3}): the time since diagnosis (\textit{diagyears}) and patient's age (\textit{age}).

 Figure~\ref{fig.CS3_COLORPLOT} displays the estimated CATE for three classes of methods: meta-learners (T, S, R, X), forests (CF and BCF), and modified loss (A-and W-learning with augmented and unaugmented versions) against the two variables, (\textit{diagyears} and \textit{age}).
 Note that the Y axis was truncated for some methods to ensure that outliers would not dominate the picture.
 The smoothing lines are loess fits based on all available data including points outside the displayed Y-range.
 There is a considerable difference in the variability of the estimated CATE across the three classes.
 Causal Forest and Bayesian Causal Forest exhibited considerably lower variability compared to the other methods.
 The W- and A-learning methods without augmentation produced very unstable results and many CATE estimates were off-scale.
-The augmented versions of these two methods performed quite well and showed fairly low variability comparable to CF. The figure suggests that younger patients (based on \textit{age}) and, more importantly, patients with a recent diagnosis (based on \textit{diagyears}) are likely to experience a beneficial treatment effect, i.e., a larger reduction in the PANSS total score compared to placebo.
+The augmented versions of these two methods performed quite well and showed fairly low variability comparable to CF. The plots suggests that younger patients (based on \textit{age}) and, more importantly, patients with a recent diagnosis (based on \textit{diagyears}) are likely to experience a beneficial treatment effect, i.e., a larger reduction in the PANSS total score compared to placebo (recall that larger positive values of the outcome variable, \textit{panss42.change} indicate worsening of symptom severity).